Vivean Gray: Later life and recognition

 Gray won two Logie Awards for her role as Ida Jessup in The Sullivans: in 1978 for Best Sustained Performance by an Actress in a Supporting Role, and in 1981 for Best Support Actress in a Series.
 In 1995, Gray was featured on an Australian postage stamp, depicting her role in Picnic at Hanging Rock.

 Death

-Gray died on 29 July 2016, nine days after her 92nd birthday.
+Gray died on 29 July 2016, aged 92.
 She never married or had any children.